 Obesity in Texas

-Overweight and obesity increases a person’s risk of heart disease, stroke, high blood pressure, Type 2 diabetes, certain cancers, and other serious medical conditions.
-These conditions may impact quality of life and have substantial economic consequences for our healthcare system.
-The increasing prevalence of children and adults with overweight and obesity is a serious concern for Texas.
+Being overweight and obese increases a person’s risk of heart disease, stroke, high blood pressure, Type 2 diabetes, certain cancers, and other serious medical conditions.
+These conditions may impact the quality of life and have substantial economic consequences for our healthcare system.
+The increasing prevalence of children and adults who are overweight and obese is a serious concern for Texas.
 The Obesity Prevention Program aims to provide resources and solutions to help.

 Obesity Prevention Priority Strategies